adnammit/reactLogin/README.md

     - rather than loading the `App` component, we will use `Router` to show different content based on different conditions (are we logged in or out?)
     - your router needs `browserHistory`
     - the routes themselves are saved in a separate file ('routes.js')
+* the `Router` component will be wrapped in `Provider` -- our basic Redux store
+* Redux `store` and `Provider`:
+    - `Provider`
+    - `store` is a more broad Redux construct
+        * initialized with the `createStore` function from Redux which takes several params:
+            - root reducer: a function which takes state and action and returns a new state
+            - second param is optional initial state
+            - third param is applyMiddleware (provided by Redux)
+* `thunk` middleware from Redux allows us to dispatch asynchronous actions

 #### APP.JS
 * _your top component must be a class component rather than a functional component_